 Data source: Following Lives Undergoing Change Study, Kirby Institute, UNSW Sydney.
-Note: Sex with casual male partners refers to any sexual contacts with casual partners reported for previous seven days, i.e. during the specified reporting week.
+Note: Data are reported for non HIV-positive respondents in NSW.
+Sex with non-relationship male partners refers to any sexual contacts with casual partners or other partners with whom respondents were not in a relationship, as reported for the previous seven days, i.e. during the specified reporting week.
 PrEP use was for current use at the time of survey and is recorded for all participants who did not report being HIV-positive.
-Testing in previous four weeks is reported for non HIV-positive men according to their current use of PrEP at the time of survey in Weeks 4 and 8.
+Testing in previous four weeks is reported for non HIV-positive men according to their current use of PrEP at the time of survey in each of Weeks 4, 8, 12, 16, and 20.

 In each week, about 400 continuing participants from the Flux cohort have responded, including about 200 NSW respondents.
-Additionally, by the final week of this reporting period, there were just under 100 new participants, including about 50 NSW respondents.
+Additionally, there were just under 100 new participants over time, including about 50 NSW respondents.